Graz Airport: Road

 Graz Airport is accessible via motorways A9 (exit Kalsdorf) and A2 (exit Flughafen Graz/Feldkirchen).
 A bus stop can be found next to the arrival area.
-Regional bus line 630 operates service to Graz, the transfer to central Graz takes approximately 25-50 minutes.
+Regional bus line 630 operates service to Graz, the transfer to central Graz takes approximately 25–50 minutes.

 Rail

 The airport is within walking distance (approximately 420 metres, seven minutes on foot) of the Graz-Feldkirchen Airport Railway Station (Flughafen Graz-Feldkirchen Bahnhof).
-Line S5 (Graz to Spielfeld-Straß) connects the airport to Graz.
-The journey from the Graz-Feldkirchen Airport Railway Station to the Graz Central Station takes twelve minutes.
+Line S1 (Mürzzuschlag via Graz to Spielfeld-Straß) connects the airport to Graz.
+The journey from the Graz-Feldkirchen Airport Railway Station to the Graz Main Station takes 13 minutes.